Pravin-Selvaranjan/Pravin-Selvaranjan/README.md

 # Welcome!
 I'm Pravin, a budding DevOps Engineer from the UK 😃

-## Currently transitioning from a career in Policing to one in the cloud ☁️
+## Currently transitioning from a career in Policing to one in the Cloud ☁️

 - Upskilling in pretty much every aspect possible (technically speaking) 💪
 - I love food, Movies, and picking up hobbies that are far too difficult for my mental capacity 🫠